 He is currently in his last year of studying Jazz Performance at Vanier College.
 Robert believes that a strong theoretical understanding of music is important to developing as a player, but that the most important thing is learning to play the music that inspires you.

 Ryan first picked up the Guitar at the age of 6 and started to take lessons in High School at the age of 12.
 In High School, Ryan performed many concerts with his school band all around Montreal and in China.
 In the early years of his musical career, Ryan played Rock and Metal and as he grew,, so did his taste in music.
 Ryan is now proficient in playing Jazz, Blues and RnB in addition to Rock and Metal.
 Ryan believes there are only really two styles of music: good and bad.
 He currently studies Music at Vanier College and hopes to continue his studies and make his career in Music.

-Ryan teaches Tuesdays, Thursdays and Sundays.
+William teaches on Wednesdays, Thursdays and Sundays.

 Ilya’s passion for music began at an early age when his father, a classical music enthusiast, would regularly acquaint him to various composers.
 As a young boy, Ilya also sang with an Orthodox Church choir yet his true devotion to music began when he picked up the guitar at the age of 8, practicing and composing in a multitude of genres ranging from rock to classical.
 His strong interest in the progressive jazz genre led him to pursue his studies in Jazz Guitar at Vanier College and later at Concordia University.